singlestore-labs/wasi-data/README.md

 The following libraries and frameworks expose API's that are similar in nature to wasi-data, and may also benefit from a language-agnostic API for distributed data computation:

-- Pandas DataFrame
+- Pandas
-- Apache Flink DataStream and Windows
+- Apache Flink
-- Timely DataFlows
+- Timely DataFlow
+- Substrait
-- Similar to distributed and pluggable runtime model of Apache Beam
+- Apache Beam
-  > “Dataflow aims to provide an abstraction layer between your code and the execution runtime”

-## Future

-The API for this proposal has not been solidified.
-It relies heavily on the interface types proposal and creating iterators and generator types from that proposal.
-The MVP for this should be the MVP set of API's to create a working computational DAG and could be proved out as a POC with an existing open source distributed system.